uvarc/rc-learning/content/courses/python-introduction/exceptions.md

   print("You did not enter an integer")
 ```

-If you wish to do something particular when the `try` passes, use `else`
+If you want your script to perform some action upon passing the `try`, use `else`

 ```python
 try: